russel-vivier/terra-validator-scripts/README.md

 # Terra Validator Scripts

-Some scripts that are useful when you are running a validator.
+Some scripts that are useful when you are running a validator on Terra blockchain.

 ## Scripts
 - `status.sh` - show current synchronization status